Mill Gap, Virginia

 Mill Gap (also Green Hill, Millgap, or Rucksmanville) is an unincorporated community and small rural village in Highland County, Virginia, United States.
-Mill Gap is located 9.1 mi southwest of Monterey, Virginia on Virginia State Route 84.
+Mill Gap is located 9.1 mi southwest of Monterey on Virginia State Route 84.
 The community is located near a water gap of the same name that separates the ridges of Lantz Mountain and Little Mountain through which the East Back Creek flows.
-As of 2015, the community consists only of a general store and a church, with attached residences.
+As of 2015, the community consisted only of a general store and a church, with attached residences.